 Malaria is endemic across South Sudan.
 It is the leading cause of morbidity and mortality by a significant margin, placing 100% of the population at risk.
 Overall, South Sudan is among the 22 highest burden malaria countries in the world, accounting for 1.3% of all global malaria cases and deaths in 2020, and 1.2% of global malaria deaths ).
 In 2020, 5.7% of malaria cases in East and Southern Africa occurred in South Sudan.
 Between 2017 and 2020, the case burden for malaria increased slightly by 3.3% (from 272 to 289 per 1000 of the population at risk), while deaths also increased slightly by 1.2% (from 0.656 to 0.664 per 1000 of the population at risk.

 Although comprehensive data remain limited, what are available indicate significant variations in the malaria burden, by geography, age, sex and socio- economic status.
 Like other countries in the East Africa region, the malaria burden is highly seasonal, peaking annually during rainy seasons.
-The impact of these changes is to push a majority of counties to exceed epidemic thresholds for malaria cases during the July to November period on an annual basis.
+The impact of these changes is that the majority of counties have been pushed to exceed epidemic thresholds for malaria cases during the July to November period on an annual basis.

 Transmission intensity shifted from the southern parts of the country in 2013 to the northwest part in 2017.
 This migration of intensity has been attributed to a number of factors, including flooding, poor access to health services, comorbidity with acute severe malnutrition, and low coverage of malaria interventions in those areas.
 The resurgence of armed conflict in 2016 also suspended a number of malaria programme activities, blocked access to health facilities or destroyed them, and increased the problem of regular stock outs of antimalarial medicines.
 While there has been a recovery of the programme since that time, a number of serious challenges remain that create ongoing gaps.
 Areas in the north-eastern part of the country, for example, remain insecure, significantly limiting what can be achieved in terms of malaria prevention and control.